offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * greater-than (>)
  * greater-than or equal (>=)

-The three-way comparison operator bundles the at least the last four of those (potentially all of them) into a single operator, where the symbol for that operator is an equal-sign sandwiched between angle brackets (\<=\>).
+The three-way comparison operator bundles _at least_ the last four of those (potentially all of them) into a single operator, where the symbol for that operator is an equal-sign sandwiched between angle brackets (\<=\>).

 ```c++
 struct MyClass {